DizNicolasAmor/interviews-practice/WEB_PERFORMANCE.md

 ### 28. What are the benefits and drawbacks of using a microservices architecture?

 Microservices architecture benefits web performance optimization with granular performance optimization, independent scalability, and technology selection.
 However, drawbacks include increased network latency, complexity of coordination, and operational overhead in managing multiple services.

+### 29. How to use browser dev tools to improve web performance?

+- Analyze network requests to identify bottlenecks and optimize resource loading.
+- Use performance profiling to identify and optimize JavaScript code and rendering bottlenecks.
+- Monitor and analyze the rendering process to identify potential layout and rendering issues.
+- Utilize the auditing tools to identify performance optimizations, such as minimizing unused CSS or optimizing image formats.
+- Simulate different network conditions to test performance under varying scenarios and optimize accordingly.